wsasser3/content/src/content/lesson/[draft]using-conditionals.md

 ## How to code a condition

-If you are using Javascript conditions can be coded using the `if... else` syntax, for example:
+If you are using Javascript conditions can be coded using the `if... else` syntax, for example asuming you have a variable called `babyHasMoved` that contains a boolean that can be either true or false, you write have the following condition:
 ```
-let babyHasMoved = true;
 if(babyHasMoved == true){
 	sendSMS("The baby has moved just now", +13455557777)
 }